Why build Virtual Reality when living

 as a sounding board through email and Unix text chat utility,

 This continued conversations from high school about large scale software architecture.
 One component discussed with Mark started before I enrolled at the university.
 It provided the means to have many servers appear as one logical unit (one public IP address).
-I called it a “front-end distributor” as analogy to the distributor cap on an engine.
-It later became generally known as a network load-balancer.
+I called it a “front-end distributor” as analogy to the distributor cap on an gasoline engine.
+It later became known as a network load-balancer.

 That was just one component in the mix.